- BS/MS Nutrition, Cornell University

 - Development of non-communicable conditions (e.g. diabetes, cancer, cardiovascular disease, obesity, fragility fractures, frailty)

 - Advanced Topics in Preventive Nutrition (NUTR 453)

-I am interested in studying how diet influence risk of developing major chronic diseases.
+I am interested in studying how diet influences the risk of developing major chronic diseases.
 My research centers on various approaches to examining the entire diet as a whole and its association with cardiovascular disease, diabetes, cancer, and obesity.
-This also include evaluating whether adhering to current dietary recommendations does indeed lower the risk of developing chronic diseases.
+This also includes evaluating whether adhering to current dietary recommendations does indeed lower the risk of developing chronic diseases.
 I collaborate with the Harvard School of Public Health and my work has been funded by the National Institutes of Health.
-Many o f the results were published in premier medical and nutrition journals and I have given research presentations nationally and internationally.
+Many of the results were published in premier medical and nutrition journals and I have given research presentations nationally and internationally.